longfish/LPM-MAC/README.md

 5. `cmake .. -G "Ninja" -DMKL_INTERFACE=ilp64 -DCMAKE_BUILD_TYPE=Release` # change from *Release* to *Debug* for debugging (e.g., valgrind)
 6. `cmake --build . -j 8`

-### Run the code
+## Run the code

 `./lpmcpp`

 The results will be in the build folder.

-### Examples
+## Examples

-There are some example codes in the `./examples` folder that contains additional numerical cases in [1, 2].
+There are some example files in the `./examples` folder that contains additional numerical cases such as those in [1, 2].
 They define the `run()` functions of the project.
-Please change/add the example file and `src/lmpcpp.cpp` to run the code.
-In case if a new bond type is needed, one needs to add it to `assembly.h` as well.
+Please change/add the example file and also include them into `src/lmpcpp.cpp` to run the code.
+Please note that other code pieces, such as `assembly.h`, `lpm.h`, etc. may also need to be changed.

+## Loading/Geometry

+To ease some common geometries that often see in numerical simulations, customized loading and geometry codes are provided.
+The `loading` folder contains Jupyter code, while `geometry` folder contains cpp code.

-### References
+## References

 1. Meng C, Wei H, Chen H, et al. Modeling plasticity of cubic crystals using a nonlocal lattice particle method[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114069.
 2. Meng C, Liu Y. Damage-augmented nonlocal lattice particle method for fracture simulation of solids[J].
 International Journal of Solids and Structures, 2022, 243: 111561.